rahuljiresal/XirSys/README.md

 # XirSys

-This project wraps the [XirSys API](http://xirsys.com/api/), allowing it to be used on iOS and OS X.
+An Objective-C wrapper for the [XirSys API](http://xirsys.com/api/), compatible with iOS and OS X.

 ## Installation